SovnSkyrim/QWEST/README.md

 - Presets
   - Load Preset
     There are 2 presets available for your to use, I personally prefer the Modern one but some prefer EasyEase's, try both and see which you prefer!

+#### SunHelm
+- General Settings
+  - SunHelm Suvival : Enabled (close MCMs and wait a bit in game)
+- It is a fully customizable mod so if something bothers you in game, you can go back to this MCM and tweak it.

+#### Tentapalooza
+- Set all tents in all tabs as "Rain and Snow" instead of "No Protection"

 #### The Ultimate Dodge Mod
  - Configure your dodge key and your sneak key!
 As written, it is your vanilla sneak key.
 This step is very important